fomightez/oc_forward_model_binder_test/README.md

 to the directory where you want to put the code.
 Once you are in the correct directory, you should run the following command;

-Alternatively, you can download the package using the download icon (down arrow) on the top right of this page. *Note, we highly recommend you put this small package somewhere east to find on your file manage, e.g. the Desktop, or Anaconda may not be able to find it*
+Alternatively, you can download the package using the download icon (down arrow) on the top right of this page. *Note, we highly recommend you put this small package somewhere easy to find on your file manage, e.g. the Desktop, or Anaconda may not be able to find it*

 2. **Setting up the code environment**